MicrosoftDocs/learn/learn-pr/azure/route-and-process-data-logic-apps/includes/4-EX-create-social-media-tracker.md

 After you create and deploy a new logic app resource in the Azure portal, you can select a starter template.
 Let's select the blank template so that we can build our logic app workflow from scratch.

-On the page with the common trigger and template galleries, scroll down to the **Templates** section, and select the **Blank Logic App**
+On the page with the common trigger and template galleries, scroll down to the **Templates** section, and select the **Blank Logic App** template.

 The workflow designer surface opens for you to add a trigger.